Market infrastructure - Thailand

 ThaiBMA is a self-regulatory organisation with the purpose of maintaining a fair and efficient operation of the bond market and to be an information centre for the Thai bond market.
 Its membership includes commercial banks and securities companies.

-- Enhance market development and education.
+- Market development and education: Enhance market development and education.

 Bank of Thailand (BOT)